 * CSA puts "the farmers face on food" and increases understanding of how, where, and by whom our food is grown.

 Special thanks to the contributors to this description of CSA: Robyn Van En, CSA of North America (CSANA); Liz Manes, Colorado State University Cooperative Extension; and Cathy Roth, UMass Extension Agroecology Program.

-Thanks to Community Supported Agriculture of North America at University of Massachusetts Extension for allowing us to post this article.
+Thanks to Community Supported Agriculture of North America at the University of Massachusetts Extension for allowing us to post this article.

-Organic Ag Info
+Organic Agriculture Info

 North Carolina CSA Programs Are on the Rise

 Just a few short years ago, a CSA program probably didn't exist in your North Carolina community.
 They've really taken off in the last few years, and for good reason.
 They are a great way for farmers to know they're going to have a market for their crops, but they are a great way for the consumer to get high-quality products having to break the bank, too.

 Primarily, the crops are organic, so health-conscious NC consumers know they're eating right, and community-supported agriculture programs offer a wide variety of options, including;

 You don't have to live right next to an agricultural area, either, often farmers will spread their produce around in many different cities to ensure all their crops are spoken for.

 If you do not have a CSA program in your community, talk to a local community service organization about starting one.
 Some are maintained by local food co-ops or service organizations, while farmers often manage their own CSAs, too.
 If you know a farmer, find out if they're offering a CSA program, and if they're not, give them a hint!
 These programs benefit just about everybody involved, and they are simple to start and maintain, so there is no reason why your community should do without one.